-NM: non-measurable, measurement lower than or equal to the detection limits (DL) the density of the soils varies from 1.6 to 1.8 kg/l, depth of sampling: 20 cm
+NM: non-measurable, measurement lower than or equal to the detection limits (DL) \ the density of the soils varies from 1.6 to 1.8 kg/l, depth of sampling: 20 cm

-- The results firstly show the very considerable prevalence of natural radioactivity emitted by the potassium 40 of the soils which follows stable potassium (40K represents 0.0119% of the total potassium), with the concentration varying from one soil to another, as well as depending on the seasons.
-The natural alpha emitters (^{226,228}Ra, ^{234,235,238}U, 228Th) are also detected on a regular basis; - As far as artificial radioactivity is concerned, traces of 137 Cs are measured around the boot of Givet which are due to the fallout from the Chernobyl accident and the much older fallout from atmospheric nuclear tests (which reached their peak in the 1960s).
+- The results firstly show the very considerable prevalence of natural radioactivity emitted by the potassium 40 of the soils which follows stable potassium (K represents 0.0119% of the total potassium), with the concentration varying from one soil to another, as well as depending on the seasons.
+The natural alpha emitters (Ra, 234,235,238U, Th) are also detected on a regular basis; - As far as artificial radioactivity is concerned, traces of $^{137}$ Cs are measured around the boot of Givet which are due to the fallout from the Chernobyl accident and the much older fallout from atmospheric nuclear tests (which reached their peak in the 1960s).
 That is explained by the persistence of radio-caesium in the environment due to its physical half life of ~ 30 years (half life = time required for 50% of the radioactivity to disappear);

-Another artificial radioelement is revealed: 90 Sr. This beta emitter (half life of ~ 29 years) is still present in the biosphere as a result of nuclear weapons tests in the atmosphere.
+Another artificial radioelement that has been come across is $^{90}$ Sr. This beta emitter (half life of ~ 29 years) is still present in the biosphere as a result of nuclear weapon tests in the atmosphere.
 Meadows display greater concentrations (compared to other vegetation) for a given type of soil;

-Remark : for 18 plants production samples on the 25 collected, traces of 3 H are detected (in 2005, 5 samples of 24 and in 2006, 18 for a total of 24 showed such traces) which has to be confirmed next years.
-These positive detections may be due to an improvement of the detection limits DL (expressed in Bq/kg dry matter) which have decreased from 40-90 in the period 2002-2004, to 40-60 in 2005 and to 22-26 in 2006 and 2007;
+Note also that in 2009, only for 2 of the 25 samples of plants showed traces of H. In 2005, 5 samples of 24 and in the period of 2006-2007, 18 out of 24 showed such traces.
+In 2008, only 5 samples were positive.
+These detections of H since 2005 may be linked to the decrease of the detection limits DL (Bq/kg dry matter) which went down from 50-90 in the period 2002 to 2004, to 23-38 from 2006 to 2009.